alpacon

 • Notes are ordered by updated_at in descending order.

-• Private notes are only visible to the authors.
+• Private notes are visible only to their authors.

 Editing a note